-As an added precaution, we are also offering you complimentary access to 24 months of credit monitoring and related services through IDX.
-You will need to enroll yourself in these services if you wish to do so, as we are not able to activate the services on your behalf.
-Please review the instructions contained in the attached Steps You Can Take to Help Protect Your Personal Information for additional detail on these services.
+As an added precaution, we are also offering you complimentary access to <<Membership Offering Length>>> of credit monitoring and identity theft restoration services through IDX, A ZeroFox Company.
+We encourage you to enroll in these services, as we are not able to act on your behalf to enroll you.
+Please review the instructions contained in the attached Steps You Can Take to Protect Personal Information for additional information on these services.

 What You Can Do.
-OSC encourages you to remain vigilant against incidents of identity theft and fraud over the next 12 to 24 months by reviewing your account statements and monitoring free credit reports for suspicious activity and to detect errors.
-You can review the enclosed Steps You Can Take to Help Protect Your Personal Information for additional details on how to take steps to protect your information, should you feel it is necessary to do so.
+Houser encourages you to remain vigilant against incidents of identity theft and fraud, to review your account statements, and to monitor your credit reports for suspicious activity.
+You can also review the enclosed Steps You Can Take to Protect Personal Information for general guidance.
+In addition, you can enroll in the complimentary credit monitoring and identity protection services being offered through IDX.

-For More Information.
-We understand that you may have questions about this incident that are not addressed in this letter.
-If so, we invite you to call (833) 423-2938 or go to https://response.idx.us/OSCfulton.
-Our call center is available Monday through Sunday, from 9:00 a.m. to 9:00 p.m.
-Eastern Time, excluding Holidays.
-Additionally, you can write to us at Overby-Seawell Company, Attention: Incident Response, 3550 George Busbee Parkway NW, Kennesaw, GA 30144.

-We sincerely regret any inconvenience or concern this incident may cause you.
+For More Information We understand that you may have questions about this incident that are not addressed in this letter.
+To ensure your questions are answered in a timely manner, please call 1-888-910-0969, Monday through Friday, from 8:00 a.m. to 8:00 p.m.
+Central Time.
+We sincerely regret any inconvenience that this event may cause you.